Prank Patrol (Australian TV series)

 Prank Patrol (known as Prank Patrol: Road Trip for its third season, also known as Prank Patrol Down Under in the UK) is the Australian version of the original Canadian series Prank Patrol.
-The show was made for the then new ABC3 channel (now ABC ME) which specialised in children's programming.
+The show was made for the then-new ABC3 channel (now ABC Entertains) which specialised in children's programming.
 It is hosted by Scott “Scotty” Tweedie and produced by the ABC.

 Premise

 The show follows Scotty and his ninjas helping children to pull off a prank against someone they know, such as a parent or friend.
 Scotty then takes the new recruit to their "HQ", where they establish a plan to prank their target.
 Scotty meets with real prank experts, such as special effects experts and makeup or costume artists.
 The new recruit calls their target to lure them into the prank.
 The prank builds to a climax, where the famous catchphrase "you've been pranked by the prank patrol!" is shouted by everyone in on the prank.